Oliver-EMRLD/Horsaal-Coaster/README.md

 | `Layer height` | idc |
 | `Material` |Pla, Petg, Asa, Legends print it from Peek or pekk |
 | `Support` | No |

+# Customization
+If you want to be original write something on the coaster in the slicer w the built in tools.
+By default it has a Blåhaj on it caus its cool ig.

 # Support my work
 Donate me so I can afford to put coffe on my own shit tyty ^^ https://www.paypal.com/donate/?hosted_button_id=DGZ7K83ZGGEB8